kennytv/list-of-shame/README.md

 * [Yooniks](https://www.mc-market.org/members/126711/) - If you feel like you have too much money and you are looking for closed-source forks of Bungee/Spigot, look no further.
 * [Kangarko](https://github.com/kangarko) - Advertising genuis behind paid plugin-courses.
-    - Latest victim of Kangarko's blame: [All of SpigotMC](https://www.spigotmc.org/threads/478408/)
+    - Latest victim of his blame: [All of SpigotMC](https://www.spigotmc.org/threads/478408/)
 * [EpicWorldGenerator](https://www.spigotmc.org/resources/epicworldgenerator.8067/) - Because it sure is worth spending
   $20 for something that has several free alternatives with the same features.
     * Also [based on code directly stolen from a free mod](https://www.reddit.com/r/admincraft/comments/km185p/epic_world_generator_is_based_almost_entirely_on/) ([Realistic World Gen](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1281910-teds-world-gen-mods-realistic-world-gen-alpha-1-3))
-* [WorldQL](https://www.worldql.com/posts/2021-08-worldql-scalable-minecraft/) - Premium example of the power of
-  advertising, vastly blown out of proportion despite countless 🚩.
+* [WorldQL](https://www.worldql.com/posts/2021-08-worldql-scalable-minecraft/) - A prime example of the power of advertising, vastly blown out of proportion despite countless 🚩.
 * [EntityTrackerFixer](https://github.com/Esmorall/EntityTrackerFixer) - Minecraft tracks alot of entities - so let's
   just not do that.